Ordered asymptotic classes of finite structures: o-asymptotic classes and cell decomposition results

 \eenum \ed

-\brmk Roughly speaking, a class of finite ordered structures is weakly $\mathcal{O}$-asymptotic if every formula in one variable admits a decomposition into a fixed number of intervals such that on each interval it behaves like in 1-dimensional classes. $\mathcal{O}$-asymptoticity requires also this decomposition to be \emph{uniform} in the sense that the definable set is uniformly distributed along each of the intervals $(c_{i-1},c_i)$.
-I believe that these two notions are equivalent, but I have not been able to prove this equivalence.
-The main difficulty here has been the non-additive nature of the ``error term''.
+\brmk Roughly speaking, a class of finite ordered structures is weakly o-asymptotic if every formula in one variable admits a decomposition into a fixed number of intervals such that on each interval it behaves as in 1-dimensional asymptotic classes.
+Being o-asymptotic requires also this decomposition to be \emph{uniform} in the sense that the definable set is uniformly distributed along each of the intervals $[c_{i-1},c_i]$.
+We believe that these two notions are equivalent, but we have not been able to prove this equivalence.
+The main difficulty here has been the non-additive nature of the ``error term'' $[u,v]|^{1/2}$. \\

-Throughout this paper, we will be working with the definition of $\mathcal{O}$-asymptotic classes of finite structures. \ermk
+Throughout this paper, we will focus mainly on the more robust definition of o-asymptotic classes. \ermk

+\brmk The error term $C|[u,v]|^{1/2}$ has been chosen in analogy to the error term $C |M|^{1/2}$ used for 1-dimensional asymptotic classes (see \cite[Definition 1.2]{MS}), which itself is based on \cite{ChVdDMac} and ultimately on Lang-Weil estimates for algebraic varieties defined over finite fields.
+For asymptotic classes it is usual to relax the error term, for example requiring it to be $C|M|^{1-\epsilon}$, or even $o(|M|)$ as \cite[Definition 2.1]{Elw}.
+With this new error term, new examples of asymptotic classes can be found, while all the structural results (classification of ultraproducts, uniform quantifier elimination) are preserved.\\

+The same variations can be considered for o-asymptotic classes of finite structures, and the proofs of the main results (Proposition \ref{O-classes-o-minimal}, Theorems \ref{Uthrank1}, \ref{O-NTP2}) can be easily adapted to this more general context.
+In addition, all the non-examples we will present in Section 5 can also be modified to provide non-examples even with this more general definition.
+We will however maintain the error term $C|[u,v]|^{1/2}$ to provide explicit calculations. \ermk